June 9–11, 2023

 The Skull and Key Society Alumni Group Photo

-All former “black hats” are encouraged to commemorate their 115th anniversary during this group photo at the Skull and Key plaque.
+All former “black hats” are encouraged to gather for a group photo at the Skull and Key plaque.

 Phi Psi Cocktail Hour